-Purported AT&T vacation blackout from September 21-30 adds to new iPhone launch rumblings [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Purported AT&T vacation blackout from September 21-30 adds to new iPhone launch rumblings [UPDATED]Alex Wagner - Editorial Director of News and Content

 Last week, a rumor claimed that Verizon employees had been told that a vacation blackout would be in effect for September 21-30, likely so that all workers would be available for the launch of the new iPhone.
 Now it looks like a similar blackout has been instituted for AT&T employees.
 According to an AT&T employee speaking to TechCrunch, the carrier is planning a vacation blackout for September 21-30, with the source going on to claim that workers are training for an "iconic release."
 This report comes a couple of weeks after a rumor from BGR claiming that AT&T is planning to release the new iPhone in "the third or fourth week of September," with an all-hands policy extending into October.